cylc/cylc-admin/docs/proposal-skip-mode.md

    `[runtime][<namespace>][skip]` to separate it from `[runtime][<namespace>][simulation]`.
    The valid configurations would be:

    * `outputs` - Define the outputs to be generated when this task runs in skip mode.
-By default, all required outputs will be generated.
+     * By default, all required outputs will be generated plus succeeded if success is optional.
+     * The outputs submitted and started are always produced and do not need to be defined in `outputs`.
+     * If `outputs` is specified and does not include either succeeded or failed then succeeded will be produced.

    * `disable task event handlers` - Disable the event handlers which would normally be called on task lifecycle events.
 By default event handers will be turned off.